- Good iPad app

 Ease Of Use

-- Contacts: The contact management features allows you to save tons of client information, including a default income account and default sales tax rate.
+- Contact Management: The contact management feature allows you to save a decent amount of client information, including a default income account and default sales tax rate.
 You can manage both customers and suppliers in Kashoo.

 - Accounts Payable: The accounts payable section is well set up.
 You can add bills with ease, set recurring bills, and easily view unpaid bills.

-- Project Management (Web-Only): Kashoo has a very basic project management feature.
+- Project Management: Kashoo has a very basic project management feature.
 You can create projects, add project descriptions, and attach projects to invoices, but that’s about it.
 There are no tasks, no way to attach expenses or time to projects, and you can’t even attach a customer name to the project either.

-- Journal Entries: You can create journal entries and make numerous transfers
+- Journal Entries: You can create journal entries and make journal adjustments.

 - Sales Tax: Kashoo offers a strong sales tax feature.
 You can set as many sales tax options as you’d like.
-The Advanced Settings option allows you to set a description and assign default receivable, payable, and expense accounts.
+There are advanced settings which allow you to set a description and assign default receivable, payable, and expense accounts.
 You can also set default sales tax rates for both clients and items.

-- Importing/Exporting: You can import your chart of accounts, contacts, and vendors via .xls or .csv.
+- Importing & Exporting: You can easily import your chart of accounts, contacts, opening balances, and payroll via .xls or .csv.
 Bank statements are imported via .ofx, .qbo, or .qfx.
 You can export data via .xls, .csv, .xml, and .iff.
-Reports can also be exported as .pdf or HTML files
+Reports can also be exported as .pdf or HTML files.

 Customer Service & Support

-- Email: Contact Kashoo at email@example.com.
+- Email: You can contact Kashoo by email.
 Replies take anywhere from a few minutes to a day.

-- Chat: Chat features can be found both in the Kashoo software and on their website.
+- Live Chat: Chat features can be found both in the Kashoo software and on their website.
 Responses usually take a matter of minutes during business hours.